up2itnow0822/AgentNexus2/archive/backups/base-mainnet-readiness-evaluation.md

 # Base Mainnet Readiness Evaluation

+> **Archived NO-GO Notice:** This assessment reflects a historical no-go decision.
+It is kept for traceability only and should not be treated as current deployment guidance without a fresh review.

 ## Executive Summary
 The latest main branch includes Base-first network defaults, contract toolchain wiring, and frontend wallet flows aimed at Base.
 However, the current state is **not ready for Base mainnet launch** because the account abstraction path and payment identifiers remain placeholder implementations without production-grade security or determinism.
 Launch should be gated on closing these gaps.